-$^{^{}m 45}$ Ministry of Finance and Economy, Goa Annual Budget Figures Social Protection Program Budget, 2018
+45 Ministry of Finance and Economy, Goa Annual Budget Figures Social Protection Program Budget, 2018

 3.2 Municipalities strengthened to take over and co-finance through social fund the proposed and integrated health and social care services.
 At least 30 representatives (50% women) of all 6 targeted municipalities trained to make linkages btw health and social protection.
-A grant scheme is set up by LNB for municipalities to introduce innovative models At least 50 representatives (50% women) of all 6 targeted municipalities trained to make linkages btw health and social protection.
+A grant scheme is set up by LNB for municipalities to introduce innovative models of integrated health and social care services.
+At least 50 representatives (50% women) of all 6 targeted municipalities trained to make linkages btw health and social protection.
 Calls for submitting proposals are realized in a transparent manner.
+At least 10 proposals received.
 6 municipalities supported with at least 1 innovative proposal in implementati on of innovative models of health and social care services.
 Minutes of the evaluation commission meetings.
 Progress reports on the implementation of grants.
-Government report. disability etc.) are empowered l to actively participate in decision ma T T 4.1 Extent/level of participation of vulnerable population in the consultation Vulnerable population compose at least 20% of participants in annual planning and budgeting.
-Vulnerable population compose at least 20% of participants in annual planning and budgeting. - Data collected in the framework of the project's monitoring.
-Ministry of Health and Social Protection process of planning and budgeting of integrated social care services at the municipality level (in 3 municipalities).
-5-7% in selected municipalities.
-At least 10% of issues/concerns addressed in annual planning and budgeting are raised by vulnerable populations.
-At least 10% of issues/concer ns addressed in annual planning and budgeting are raised by vulnerable populations.
-Decisions of council of municipalities Municipality annual budgets.
-NGOs 3 prioritized LGUs.
+Government report. to actively participate in decision maki ng and make institutions accountable.
+Vulnerable Vulnerable population Ministry of 4.1 Extent/level of participation of vulnerable population in the consultation population compose at least 20% of participants in annual planning and budgeting. compose at least 20% of participants in annual planning and budgeting.
+Data collected in the framework of the project's monitoring.
+Health and Social Protection process of planning and budgeting of integrated social care services at the municipality level (in 3 5-7% in selected municipalities.
+At least 10% of issues/concerns addressed in annual planning and budgeting are At least 10% of issues/concer ns addressed in annual Decisions of council of municipalities Municipality NGOs 3 prioritized LGUs. municipalities). raised by vulnerable populations. planning and budgeting are raised by vulnerable populations. annual budgets.
 UNDP, UN Women, ILO